 The National Institutes of Health (NIH) requires certain contract workers to provide the Division of International Services (DIS) with proof s/he is authorized to work at NIH by the contract employer and that placement at NIH does not violate the terms and conditions of the non-immigrant status under which the worker is authorized to work in the U.S.

 The letter should be signed by the non-NIH sponsoring employer by an authorized representative.
+The sponsoring employer name should match the name listed on the immigration approval notice (e.g., Form I-797).
 In the case of one or more sub-contracting agreements, the letter provided to DIS should clearly demonstrate the relationship between the contracting companies.

 Note: Contract workers in H-1B status may provide a copy of the Labor Condition Application (LCA, or Form ETA 9025) with NIH listed as a Location/Place of Employment in lieu of a proof of placement letter.